Dynamic FTSS in Asynchronous Systems: the Case of Unison: Model, Problem and Specifications

 A \emph{scheduler} (also called \emph{daemon}) is a predicate over the executions.
-In any execution, each step $\gamma \longrightarrow \gamma'$ results from a \emph{non-empty} subset of enabled processors \emph{atomically executing} a rule.
+Recall that, in any execution, each step $\gamma \longrightarrow \gamma'$ results from a \emph{non-empty} subset of enabled processors \emph{atomically executing} a rule.
 This subset is chosen by the scheduler.
-A scheduler is \emph{central} if it chooses \emph{exactly one} enabled processor in any particular step, it is \emph{distributed} if it chooses \emph{at least one} enabled processor, and \emph{locally central} if it chooses \emph{at least one} enabled processor yet ensures that no two neighbors are chosen concurrently.
+A scheduler is \emph{central} if it chooses \emph{exactly one} enabled processor in any particular step, it is \emph{distributed} if it chooses \emph{at least one} enabled processor, and \emph{locally central} if it chooses \emph{at least one} enabled processor yet ensures that no two neighboring processors are chosen concurrently.
 A scheduler is \emph{synchronous} if it chooses \emph{every} enabled processor in every step.
 A scheduler is \emph{asynchronous} if it is either central, distributed or locally central.
 A scheduler may also have some \emph{fairness} properties.
 A scheduler is \emph{strongly fair} (the strongest fairness assumption for asynchronous schedulers) if every processor that is enabled \emph{infinitely often} is eventually chosen to execute a rule.
 A scheduler is \emph{weakly fair} if every \emph{continuously} enabled processor is eventually chosen to execute a rule.
 Finally, the \emph{unfair} scheduler has the weakest fairness assumption: it only guarantees that at least one enabled processor is eventually chosen to execute a rule.
 As the strongly fair scheduler is the strongest fairness assumption, any problem that cannot be solved under this assumption cannot be solved for all weaker fairness assumptions.
 In contrast, any algorithm performing under the unfair scheduler also works for all stronger fairness assumptions.

-\paragraph{Fault-containment and Stabilization} In a particular execution $\epsilon$, we distinguish the set of processors $V^*$ that never crash in $\epsilon$ (\emph{i.e.} the set of \emph{correct} processors).
-By extension, $C^*$ denotes the set of correct processors in $C\subset V$.
+\paragraph{Fault-containment and Stabilization.} In a particular execution $\epsilon$, we distinguish the set of processors $V^*$ that never crash in $\epsilon$ (\emph{i.e.} the set of \emph{correct} processors).
+By extension, for any part $C\subset V$, the set of correct processors in $C$ is denoted by $C^{*}$.
 As crashed processors cannot be distinguished from slow ones by their neighbors, we assume that variables of crashed processors are always readable.

-We now recall definitions about self-stabilization and fault-tolerant self-stabilization.
+Let $\mathcal{P}$ be a problem to solve.
+A \emph{specification} of $\mathcal{P}$ is a predicate that is satisfied by every algorithm solving the problem.
+We recall definitions about stabilization and fault-tolerance.